cbeard22/fitnessTracker/README.md

 ![Screenshot of Homepage](./img/fitness-tracker-home.png)

--Now that you are at the homepage you can add one exercise or multiple exercises from that day.
+  - Now that you are at the homepage you can add one exercise or multiple exercises from that day.
 To view the weeks exercises click on the dashboard test in the upper left corner.

 ![Screenshot of Dashboard](./img/fitness-tracker-dashboard.png)

-This is where the 7 day list of activity will be displayed.
+  - This is where the 7 day list of activity will be displayed.

 ## Credits
   - [Chris Beard:](https://github.com/cbeard22)